samply/blaze/docs/implementation/database.md

 **TODO: continue...**

+#### CompartmentSearchParamValueResource

+Same as the `SearchParamValueResource` index but prefixed with a compartment the resource belongs to.
+This index is used in [variant searches][9] and in CQL evaluation within the Patient context.
+In the CQL Patient context all retrieves are relative to one patient.
+Using that patient as compartment in the `CompartmentSearchParamValueResource` index allows for efficient implementation of that retrieves.

+The components of its key are:

+* `co-c-hash` - a 4-byte hash of the code of the compartment
+* `co-res-did` - the internal id (database id) of the resource of the compartment
+* `sp-c-hash` - a 4-byte hash of the search parameters code used to identify the search parameter
+* `tid` - a 4-byte hash of the resource type
+* `value` - the encoded value of the resource reachable by the search parameters FHIRPath expression.
+The encoding depends on the search parameters type
+* `did` - the internal id (database id) of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version

 ## Transaction Handling

 * a transaction bundle is POST'ed to one arbitrary node
 * this node submits the transaction commands to the central transaction log
-* all nodes (inkl. the transaction submitter) receive the transaction commands from the central transaction log
+* all nodes (incl. the transaction submitter) receive the transaction commands from the central transaction log

 **TODO: continue...**